-Given this announcement, it is proposed to have different trajectories leading to a final electrolyzer's volume of minimum 1 GW and maximum 2.4 GW in 2050.
+Given this announcement, different trajectories will lead to a final electrolyzer's volume of minimum 1 GW and maximum 2.4 GW in 2050.
 In 2040, it would be comprised between 750 MW and 1500 MW.
-This is illustrated on Figure 2.5.15.
+This is illustrated on Figure 2.5.14.

-Figure 2.5.15 Overview of potential trajectories foreseen for electrolyzers installed capacities in Belgium
+Figure 2.5.14 Overview of potential trajectories foreseen for electrolyzers installed capacities in Belgium